Roof maintenance tips for your home

 Outside your home

-• Look for shingles that are missing, curling, cupping, broken or cracked.
+- Look for shingles that are missing, curling, cupping, broken or cracked.
 Check valleys for damaged or deteriorated materials.

-• Blisters, or small bubble-like raised areas on shingles, may appear when moisture trapped between the shingle layers is heated and rises to the surface.
+- Blisters, or small bubble-like raised areas on shingles, may appear when moisture trapped between the shingle layers is heated and rises to the surface.
 These blisters can break open, causing grit to fall away.
 Blisters are often a result of poor ventilation in the attic, causing heat to build up beneath the roof.

-• The dark stains and streaks that sometimes develop on roofs (especially roofs with light-colored shingles) are caused by blue-green algae.
+- The dark stains and streaks that sometimes develop on roofs (especially roofs with light-colored shingles) are caused by blue-green algae.
 This is more likely to happen in hot, humid areas.
-Algae can damage shingles over time, and should be removed by a professional roof cleaner.
+Algae can damage shingles over time and should be removed by a professional roof cleaner.

-• Water should not be pooling on low-pitched roofs.
+- Water should not be pooling on low-pitched roofs.
 This may be an indication of inadequate drainage.

 Inside your home

-• Check the attic for leaks which often leave dark stains on rafters and the underside of decking.
-Most likely areas are around the chimney, vents, skylights and valleys.
+- Check the attic for leaks which often leave dark stains on rafters and the underside of decking.
+Most common areas are around the chimney, vents, skylights and valleys.
+Check for mold on the underside of roof decking.
+This usually happens when ventilation is poor, and moist air builds up in the attic.

-• See if decking is sagging between the rafters.
+- See if decking is sagging between the rafters.
 Sagging decking materials or broken rafters may have been badly damaged by consistent, long-term leaking.

-• The requirements for proper attic ventilation may vary greatly, depending on the part of the United States in which a home or building is located, as well as the structure's conditions, such as exposure to the sun, shade and humidity.
+- The requirements for proper attic ventilation may vary greatly, depending on the part of the United States in which a home or building is located, as well as the structure's conditions, such as exposure to the sun, shade and humidity.

-• Make sure that your attic floor is covered with a gap-free layer of insulation to help prevent heated or air-conditioned air from escaping your home.
+- Verify that your attic floor is covered with a gap-free layer of insulation to help prevent heated or air-conditioned air from escaping your home.

 When it's time to replace your roof